AR-Exam/Exam-Data/OBE_Instructions.md

 **INSTRUCTIONS FOR ONLINE REGULAR EXAMINATION w.e.f.
 12th JAN 2021**

 In view of the prevailing situation of Covid-19 Pandemic, it is hereby notified to all concerned that examinations cannot be conducted in the conventional mode.
-Keeping health of all concerned on top priority, it has been decided that, Objective type (Like MCQ, fill in the blank, true/false, match the following, drop down, numerical answer type etc.), on line examinations shall be adopted as an alternative mode of examination for the students.
+Keeping health of all concerned on top priority, it has been decided that, Objective type (Like MCQ, fill in the blank, true/false, match the following, drop down, numerical answer type etc.), on line examinations proctored (through web-camera) shall be adopted as an alternative mode of examination for the students.
 Following information is for the students who are to appear for End Semester Examination (ESE) Session Nov 2020:

 **Read All Instructions Carefully:**